mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/pipe.md

 # Pipe Context

-A `Pipe` is a used to transform a [binding](../core/binding) from the original type to another type to be delivered to the endpoint.
-This context can be used to get insights into the pipe call, data, meta data, and more.
+A `Pipe` is used to transform a [binding](../core/binding) from the original type to another type to be delivered to the endpoint.
+This context can be used to get insights into the: pipe call, data, metadata, and more.

 :::tip
 Learn more about the `Pipe` Lifecycle Component [here](../core/pipes).